 Apply Your PhD Research to Build Healthier Communities

-Supported by an annual $30,000 stipend, first- or second-year full-time doctoral students from underrepresented populations and/or disadvantaged backgrounds apply their research to build healthier, more equitable communities and diversify the field of future leaders.
+Supported by an annual $30,000 stipend, second-year full-time doctoral students from historically marginalized backgrounds and/or populations underrepresented in specific doctoral disciplines apply their research to build healthier, more equitable communities and diversify the field of future leaders.

 INTERDISCIPLINARY RESEARCH LEADERS

 Collaborating to Advance Community Change

 Teams of three—two researchers and one community partner—come together to use the power of applied research to strengthen communities with annual support of $25,000 per person and a one-time research project grant of up to $125,000 for the team.